Most cases of cancer of the ovary (ovarian cancer) develop in older women

 Currently there is no ovarian cancer screening test that is offered to all women in the UK.
 However, research is underway to see if a screening test will detect ovarian cancer early (when treatment is most likely to be curative).
 Screening tests being studied are the CA 125 blood test and regular ultrasound scan of the ovary.

 There are studies currently underway which will provide more answers about ovarian cancer screening.
 Early results of one of these studies - UK Collaborative Trial of Ovarian Cancer Screening (UKCTOCS) - were encouraging.
-In this study, many ovarian cancers were detected in women with no symptoms and nearly half of the cancers were detected at an early stage.
-However, many women who had an abnormal screening test had unnecessary surgery, as they were found to not have ovarian cancer.
-Full results will not be available until 2015.
-A large American study in 2011 found there was no overall benefit in screening all women.
+In this study, many ovarian cancers were detected in women with no symptoms at an early stage.
+However, many women who had an abnormal screening test had unnecessary surgery, as they were found not to have ovarian cancer.
+(Only one in every four women who had an operation turned out to have ovarian cancer.)
+It was thought the screening had saved some deaths from ovarian cancer.
+Longer-term follow-up is still ongoing and the study will report again in 2019.
+Meanwhile the recommendation was that so far there is not enough evidence to suggest that the benefits of widespread screening outweigh the disadvantages.
+A large American study in 2011 also found there was no overall benefit in screening all women.
 So, the pros and cons of possible ovarian screening tests are yet to be clarified.
 After this time a decision can be made as to whether a screening test is appropriate and might lead to a fall in deaths from ovarian cancer.

 Further reading & references